-The comments also suggest that project level HRA is required.
+It is also suggested that project level HRA is required.
 Given the scope for mitigation it is considered appropriate that this is completed at the detailed planning application stage in accordance with the following statement included in the Plan.

 'In line with the Habitats Regulations and in consultation with NRW, it will be necessary for project level assessments to be undertaken on allocation (P20 HA1).